valeriangalliat/blog/2021/06/you-re-probably-doing-anchor-links-wrong.md

 I decided closely after the first release to
 [add `aria-hidden="true"` to the permalink](https://github.com/valeriangalliat/markdown-it-anchor/commit/bd2c324da38b0cfbb32f7ba0871b14877e273f41)
-to fully mimic GitHub's behaviour, under the premise that the permalinks weren't relevant to screen reader users, and that GitHub was probably a good example to follow about doing the Right Thing(tm).
+to fully mimic GitHub's behavior, under the premise that the permalinks weren't relevant to screen reader users, and that GitHub was probably a good example to follow about doing the Right Thing(tm).